seandstewart/bardly/bardly/plays/histories/henry-iv-part-2/11-player.md

 money too.
 Thou didst swear to me upon a
 parcel-gilt goblet, sitting in my Dolphin-chamber,
 at the round table, by a sea-coal fire, upon
-Wednesday in Wheeson week, when the prince broke
+Wednesday in Wheeson week, as I was
-thy head for liking his father to a singing-man of
-Windsor, thou didst swear to me then, as I was
 washing thy wound, to marry me and make me my lady
 thy wife.
 Canst thou deny it?
 Did not goodwife
 Keech, the butcher's wife, come in then and call me